 Explore cutting edge science topics, their latest developments, and their relevance to society through speaker presentations followed by question-and-answer period with the audience.

-The talk will be presented in the Museum of the Rockies’ Hager Auditorium on Wednesday, October 16, at 6 pm.
-It is sponsored by the Gallatin Valley Friends of the Sciences, co-sponsored by the non-profit service organization Hopa Mountain, and hosted by the Museum of the Rockies.
+The talk will be presented in the Community Room of the Bozeman Public Library on Wednesday, March 5, at 6:30 pm.
+It is sponsored by the Gallatin Valley Friends of the Sciences, and co-sponsored by the non-profit service organization Hopa Mountain.

 The series explores cutting edge science topics, their latest developments, and their relevance to society through speaker presentations followed by questions from the audience.
 The talks are free to the public; seating is on a first-come, first-served basis.
 Face masks are recommended but not required.